Caution Spoilers

 For once “you won’t believe what they look like now” isn’t internet hyperbole — check out these two first look images from Hulu’s upcoming series PAM & TOMMY starring Lily James (Yes I know!) and Dominic West as Tommy.
 I’m kidding, it’s Sebastian Stan.
 The “comedic limited series” looks into the true story behind the release… Wait what, wait what, wait what, WAIT WHAT!
 Pam & Tommy first look Read More

-Filed Under: Film News, Posters Tagged With: AAA, hulu, lily james, pam and tommy, pamela anderson, sebastian stan, tommy lee
+Filed Under: Film News, Pictures and posters Tagged With: AAA, hulu, lily james, pam and tommy, pamela anderson, sebastian stan, tommy lee

 Reasons to be chervil: Wild Mountain Thyme gets a UK release date